xinsys/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 If you&rsquo;re interested in speaking at an event &mdash; even if you&rsquo;re doing so in your personal capacity &mdash; please add that event to our [event spreadsheet](https://docs.google.com/spreadsheets/d/1Y0336rKQ4FiTFhoQynRjoVuJFzXEgaV0QcHqaNd-Eis/edit#gid=2065658991).
 You&rsquo;ll also need to follow [this guide](https://docs.google.com/document/d/1OjxymrHIU1VREv93HrG1sESzyrtx8B2kl_Ey4IL_4xc/edit#heading=h.t8mki1xtcuxz).

+## Self-directed study for engineers

+Engineering Chapter members: Would you like to pursue a self-directed training option?
+Would you like to teach yourself a new programming language, read the latest book on software development ideology, or take an online course?
+You totally can!
+Please include the request as part of your Individual Development Plan (IDP).
+If there is any type of cost associated with your training, you will need a to also submit a supervisor-approved (i.e. signed) Standard Form 182.
+Once you’ve submitted your IDP your Supervisor will usually approve the request within 72 hours, and you will be good to go!
+Please coordinate with your project to carve out the time, and with your Supervisor to determine the duration, goals, and success markers of self-directed study.
+Please talk with your Facilitator or Supervisor with any questions, comments, or concerns.

 ## Other training resources

 As an 18F team member, you have access to additional online training resources.